TomasHubelbauer/webgl-op-1/README.md

   - https://webglfundamentals.org/webgl/lessons/webgl-text-glyphs.html
   - Consider the fact this this is a short, static text and might be better as just a plain texture
-- Design a key and render the keyboard by repeating an array of them
 - Figure out what to do next based on how it went so far
-- Consider hooking this up with WebMIDI and depressing keys as pressed on the OP-1
 - Consider using WebMIDI the other way too - play a note when pressing a key on the model
   - Not sure if the OP-1 can receive MIDI as input so that the note would play